jrief/django-websocket-redis/docs/running.rst

 instance requires to monkey patch its blocking calls with **gevent** using the psycogreen_ library.
 Moreover, only one CPU core is then used, and static files must be handled by another webserver.

-Django with websockets for Redis behind NGiNX using uWSGI
+Django with Websockets for Redis behind NGiNX using uWSGI
 =========================================================
 This is the most scalable solution.
-Here two instances of a uWSGI server are spawned, one to handle normal HTTP requests for Django and one to handle websocket requests.
+Here two instances of a uWSGI server are spawned, one to handle normal HTTP requests for Django and one to handle Websocket requests.
 Look at this diagram:

 |websocket4redis|

-The webserver undertakes the task of dispatching normal requests to one uWSGI instance and websocket requests to another one.
-The responsible configuration section for an NGiNX webserver shall look like
+Assure that you use NGiNX version 1.4 or later, since earlier versions have no support for Websockets.
+The web server undertakes the task of dispatching normal requests to one uWSGI instance and Websocket requests to another one.
+The responsible configuration section for NGiNX shall look like:

 .. code-block:: nginx